liquidapps-io/eosio-node-k8s-helm/README.md

-# Deploying a EOSIO mainnet API node
+# EOSIO Mainnet full node deployment using K8s and helm

 Sets up a full EOSIO node and syncs from the latest available blocks log backup and snapshot.